Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 SARS has not put out guidance on how NFTs are taxed.

-It’s likely that NFTs are subject to the same rules as other crypto-assets and may be subject to capital gains tax or income tax based on the specific nature of the transaction.
+It’s likely that NFTs are subject to the same rules as other crypto-assets and may be subject to capital gains tax or income tax based on whether you are classified as a trader or an investor.

 If you earn revenue from NFTs that you created, it’s likely that you’ll pay income tax on your profits from primary and secondary sales.